 The Gunny turned his head to look back, meeting my eyes for a brief second before retrieving his own hand.
 I pulled the binoculars from my pack and handed them to Casey, feeling a sense of relief that the confrontation with the Gunny had been avoided, at least in the short term.

 Casey didn’t bother to look through the lenses.
 He handed the glasses to the Gunny in a move that rocked me back a bit.
-Captain Casey had somehow read the contest going on between the Gunny and I, came up with a solution and then applied it with success.
+Captain Casey had somehow read the contest going on between the Gunny and me, came up with a solution and then applied it, with success.
 I examined him closely, wondering whether he had ‘surfaced’ again, and what that might mean.

 “It’s a movie,” Casey said, with a big smile.